protolambda/rumor/README.md

 The call-ID is useful to correlate results, and for tooling that interacts with Rumor to get results.

+### Background / foreground

+Calls can be made in, and moved to, foreground and background.

+#### Making calls

+After a command is started, it is in the foreground by default, i.e. the shell waits for it to run the next command.
+To start a command in the background instead, add `bg` before the actual command.
+E.g. `example_host_call> alice: bg host start`

+#### Moving calls

+To put the current foreground call in the background, enter `bg`.
+To put a specific call back in the foreground, enter `my_call_id> fg`.

 ## License

 MIT, see [`LICENSE`](./LICENSE) file.